 |White oak||4–10||Late August to September||Tan to light-brown acorn, thinner and smaller than most red oak acorns||Rake, B-A-N, Pick||Float, then remove "floaters" or hand sort||Only for a few weeks at 40°F— soak overnight, sow in fall||Race with squirrels and deer for acorns|

-H – Hand pick from cut or standing trees
+H – Handpick from cuts or standing trees

-T/S – Tarp ground and shake branches when seed is ready to fall
+T/S – Tarp ground and shake branches when the seed is ready to fall

 P – Pruning hook on a long pole

 Rake – Rake fallen seed from street or lawns

 Pick – Gather fallen seed by hand from the ground

 - Oak seeds—put into breathable, woven poly bags or burlap.

 - Ash and maple seed—put into paper or burlap bags after drying.